BuenoIT/products/rockPaperScissorsGame/README.md

-# Loan Calculator - CSharp and Forms
+# Rock-Paper-Schissor Game - Javascript, Html and Css

 This project aims to create a rock paper scissors game.